Click here for Frequently Asked Questions on Thyroid Biopsies.

 My biopsy result was benign.
 Does this mean that I don't have thyroid cancer?

 In most centers with considerable experience, the sensitivity and specificity of the thyroid biopsy approaches 90%.
 Hence, one or more thyroid biopsies that are benign should provide considerable reassurance that a thyroid malignancy is unlikely.
 Indeed, one long term study of this issue demonstrated that the risk of thyroid cancer in a patient with one or more normal or "benign" biopsies is very low, as shown in Long-term follow-up of patients with initially benign thyroid fine-needle aspirations.
 Thyroid.
 2001 Aug;11(8):775-8.
 Nevertheless, the size of the nodule, associated risk factors, rate of growth, development of new local symptoms and patient management preferences should all be considered when planning a strategy for ongoing follow-up of patients with thyroid nodules.
 It must be emphasized that it is not unheard of to have cancer diagnosed in a nodule several years after one or more benign biopsies, hence a plan for follow-up is an important part of the management of thyroid nodules.
+Most thyroid nodules and the majority of thyroid cancers grow slowly and some physicians may recommend follow up after a year or so following the first benign biopsy, depending on the history, previous rate of growth, characteristics of the nodule, and other mitigating factors Determination of the Optimal Time Interval for Repeat Evaluation following a Benign Thyroid Nodule Aspiration J Clin Endocrinol Metab.
+2013 Nov 25

 Are there no genetic tests that can be done on my FNA biopsy specimen to make it more informative and reliable?